MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-evaluate-semantic-kernel.md

 A combination of these three actions can turn a failing planner into a winning one.
 By the end of the enhancement and evaluation process, you should have a planner that can correctly answer all of the benchmark data.

-Through the process of enhancing your plugins and planners in prompt flow, you can use the runs to monitor your experimental progress.
+Throughout the process of enhancing your plugins and planners in prompt flow, you can use the runs to monitor your experimental progress.
 Each iteration allows you to submit a batch run with an evaluation run at the same time.

 :::image type="content" source="./media/how-to-evaluate-semantic-kernel/batch-evaluation.png" alt-text="Screenshot of batch run with evaluation." lightbox = "./media/how-to-evaluate-semantic-kernel/batch-evaluation.png":::